Careless Driving Tickets

 Step 1: If you want to get the best possible results, you’ll need a lawyer.
 Every case has its own nuances and tiny details.
 For non-professional it might be a real nightmare.
 At the same time a good specialist will know how to provide you the best possible careless driving defence and ensure your driving record stays clean for as long as possible while reducing your careless driving fine, or even help you to get rid of the charge completely.

-Step 2: File the ticket with a court to receive a date with a prosecutor to discuss a possible reduction of your charge to another substitute offence resulting in less or 0 demerit points, but only if you have been satisfied that police officer has good and sound evidence to prove you were guilty of careless driving.
+Step 2: Bring your ticket to a court within 15 days to arrange a date with a prosecutor.
+During the meeting you can discuss a possible decrease of your charge to another substitute offence resulting in less or even zero demerit points, but only if you have been satisfied that police officer has good and sound evidence to prove you were guilty of careless driving.

 Please note: careless driving ticket paralegals can save you time and money by helping you fight the charges against you without you going to court.

-When it comes to fighting a careless driving charge you should definitely prepare by researching many other careless driving cases to understand what evidence courts consider when making a decision after trial has been completed.
+When fighting a careless driving charge you should definitely prepare by researching many other careless driving cases to understand what evidence courts consider when making a decision after trial has been completed.

 A methodical strategy must be discussed prior to trial to ensure that your questions and arguments used can be applied in your situation and finally even if you feel that you have a strong case sometimes just knowing which battles to NOT undertake goes a long way to getting the best possible outcomes when it comes to complex trial procedures.